ROZALIYA0206/whitepaper/technical.md

 </p>

 ### 2.3 Remaining Trustless

+Incase of a faulty validator on the network delivering data, we want to be more accurate than taking a simplified average.

 We introduce a node layer with real-time market data integration using multiple data sources to reach value consensus.
 The values are not always based on averages but